KelvinHere/Yoga_Milestone_4/testing.md

 - **Valid requests**
     - GET request redirects to the lesson creation form
     - POST request creates a lesson from the form data, and redirects to instructor admin page
+    - When submitting a loading spinner is displayed while files are uploaded

 - **Error and Invalid request handling**
     - Accessing while logged out redirects to the sign in page